import-js/eslint-import-resolver-typescript/.changeset/metal-worms-tell.md

 "eslint-import-resolver-typescript": patch
 ---

-feat: use pnpm as manager, yarn pnp is still supported
+build: use pnpm as manager, yarn pnp is still supported